 Jean Alesi remembers the most barren episode of his still immature career on the eve of a very important race, the Monaco Grand Prix, which will see him engaged in the second qualifying round.

 "I know this circuit, I raced here before with Formula 3 and last year with Tyrrell when I finished second behind Senna.
 I don't like it much, but it exalts me, because it is a track that highlights the skills of a driver, more than those of the car.
-Here you have to start at the front if you want to hope.
+Here you have to start at the front if you want to hope for a win.
 The engine is brilliant, I just need to study the set-up a little more to be really good.
 The race?
 It's difficult to make a prediction that is different from the one favourable to Senna.
 He's a monster, he doesn't make mistakes any more and he's very fast, he knows how to take advantage of every situation, he always gets away with it.
 However, I would not give an easy victory to the Brazilian this time.
 The opponents are many, all fierce.
 The one over there is making us look bad, it would be time to stop him, to make life hard for him.
 A fourth win for his McLaren after the previous three would kill the championship".

 "I wouldn't take him for beaten at the start.
 Alain is a very special guy, who comes out when least expected.
 He has been through difficult times in every sense of the word, but he is recharging his batteries to take revenge.
 Of course we can't ask him to do everything on his own, he will have to be helped.
 And that is also my task, as I certainly cannot aim for the title now.
 It's not easy in F1 to be a team player, as there is always something that goes wrong when you make too many plans.
 But it is clear that a combative team-mate who is difficult to overtake, for the rivals of course, can make a contribution.
 I hope that better days will soon come for Ferrari.
-And why not start on Sunday in the Principality, in front of a public that is normally all Italian, ready to go wild to cheer Ferrari on?
+And why not start on Sunday in the Principality, in front of a public that is normally all Italian, ready to go wild to cheer for Ferrari?
 However, the fact remains that we will do everything we can to make up for the failures of the beginning of the season, provided that bad luck does not continue to haunt us.
 On the contrary, we say that fortune favours the bold and we will also try to be a little more resourceful".

-On Saturday 11 May 1991 we start again after the rest day.
+On Saturday, 11 May 1991, the weekend resumes after the rest day.
 The theme - as usual - is trying to snatch pole position from Ayrton Senna and his McLaren.
 A very difficult if not impossible task.
 Gerhard Berger, the Brazilian's teammate, and the Patrese-Mansell duo in the Williams-Renault will try.
 An attempt will also be made by Ferrari, but perhaps the Maranello team could be content to improve on Alain Prost's fourth time and Jean Alesi's sixth.
 Although starting in front is almost assured success at this track, it will be more important to refine the set-up of the cars for the race.
 Opinions, predictions, however, are still divided.
 Moderately optimistic Cesare Fiorio and Alain Prost, for once in agreement, pessimistic Jean Alesi.
 The sporting director says that different set- ups will be tried in the morning to find the one best suited to the circuit and that he hopes to make progress.
 An analysis that had already been expressed on Thursday by Prost, who in the meantime does not show up in the pits, preferring to go golfing in the Cannes area.
 Who knows, maybe a little relaxation will do him good.

 "We're doing quite well here, it's just a matter of refining the preparation better, but the foundations are there to get closer to the McLarens".

-Less in favour of an immediate positive solution to the Ferrari-crisis appears instead Jean Alesi.
+Less in favour of an immediate positive solution to the Ferrari crisis appears instead Jean Alesi.
 The Frenchman, without using accusatory tones or blaming anyone, expresses some clarifications, answering several questions.
 Meanwhile, he denies direct responsibility:

 Why are Ferrari's performances not up to those of the British team?